What Is Textured Vegetable Protein (TVP)?

 Excessive Soy Intake

 Soybeans and soy products are known for their isoflavone content.
 The isoflavones act as phytoestrogens inside our body.
-A phytoestrogen is a weak form of estrogen, a human hormone.
+A phytoestrogen is a plant chemical that acts as a weak form of estrogen (a human hormone) in our body.
 Soy isoflavones may have a number of health benefits.
-Because they act as a hormone in our body, however, there is some concern that they may have harmful effects in certain people, such as women who have recovered from some types of breast cancer.
+Because they act as a hormone, however, there is some concern that they may have harmful effects in certain people, such as women who have recovered from some types of breast cancer.

 Health experts seem to agree that eating soy products in moderation is fine for most people.
 It's probably not a good idea to overdo soy intake, however.
 People who have or had cancer or who have a high risk of developing the disease should check with their doctor before they eat soybeans or soy products.